Skip to main content

 Exeter College has funds to assist with academic matters, such as travel and accommodation costs incurred while attending conferences and conducting research towards coursework or your thesis.

-The college does not normally expect to fund the full cost of any activity, and applicants are normally expected to seek funds from other possible sources as well (e.g. their faculty or department, other University funds, and externally where possible).
-Application forms must include a statement of support from your college Tutor (in the case of undergraduates) or your thesis/dissertation Supervisor (in the case of graduates).
+Application forms must include a statement of support from your college Tutor (in the case of enrolled undergraduates) or your thesis/dissertation Supervisor (in the case of enrolled graduates).

-The maximum amount that can be awarded is £300 in any one year, up to a maximum of £500 during a student’s time at Exeter.
-Funds available in any academic year are limited, and no awards can be made after the funds for the academic year have been exhausted.
+Please note that the funds available in any academic year are limited, and no awards can be made after the funds for the academic year have been fully allocated.

 Click here to download an application form.

-Clinical medics (i.e. students reading for the 2nd BM, years 4–6 of the undergraduate medical course) are offered the following College Academic Grants:
+Clinical medics (i.e. students reading for the 2nd BM, in Years 4 to 6 of the undergraduate medical course) are offered the following College Academic Grants in place of those normally available to other undergraduate students:

 Vacation Study Grants

-Entitlement is based on the standard length of a student’s course and the number of years they are expected to be resident in Oxford within that course:
+Entitlement is based on the standard length of a student’s course and the number of years they are expected to be resident in Oxford during that course:

-• Those on three year course are eligible for a total of 21 nights across their course.
+• Those on a three-year course are eligible for vacation study grants covering the cost of up to 21 nights of accommodation across their course.

-• Those on four years courses with a compulsory year abroad are entitled to 21 nights across their course.
+• Those on a four-year course with a compulsory year abroad are eligible for vacation study grants covering the cost of up to 21 nights of accommodation across their course.

-• Those on a four year course where study is conducted entirely in Oxford are entitled to 28 nights across their course.
+• Those on a four-year course where study is conducted entirely in Oxford are eligible for vacation study grants covering the cost of up to 28 nights of accommodation across their course.

-• Those following a Senior Status undergraduate course are eligible for a total of 14 nights across their course.
+• Those following a Senior Status undergraduate course are eligible for vacation study grants covering the cost of up to 14 nights of accommodation across their course.

 Please note:

-• Grants are paid at the relevant daily room rate.
+• Grants are calculated at the relevant daily room rate.

-• A maximum grant of 14 days may be claimed in any one academic year.
+• A maximum grant of 14 nights may be claimed in any one academic year.

 Maintenance allowance for Undergraduate Students from low income backgrounds in College accommodation